-----

 Want Jet Black Color with Ruthenium Plating

-My Name is Sudhir, I'm basically a watchmaker, recently my client in Belgium wanted me to plate his watch movements in black colored, I have been using white rhodium plating on mechanical watch movements, using intermediate coating of Palladium.
-Ever since my buyer wanted to get black finish, I have been researching all around internet, I just saw that Umicore came up with "Blacker" Ruthenium product number 479, also I read some articles on net stating that Pen plating Black Rhodium [adv: black rhodium plating solution on
+My Name is Sudhir, I'm basically a watchmaker, recently my client in Belgium wanted me to plate his watch movements in black color, I have been using white rhodium plating on mechanical watch movements, using an intermediate coating of Palladium.
+Ever since my buyer wanted to get black finish, I have been researching all around the internet: I just saw that Umicore came up with "Blacker" Ruthenium product number 479, also I read some articles on the net stating that Pen plating Black Rhodium [adv: black rhodium plating solution on

 eBay